Service Provider Succession Planning Programs To Address Land Access In The Northeast

 Summary:

-Service providers will gain skills and tools to better facilitate land successions and transitions for and to Black Indigenous and other People of Color (BIPOC) land stewards.
-The service providers will grow in their awareness of land based inequities and current methods key individuals, organizations and the advisory committee are taking to utilize their agency and power to address land and farm owner inequities.
-The trainers of the trainers (service providers) have a proven track record of initiating intentional BIPOC land access, transfer and land back projects.
-The process of intentional land succession and transfers requires adaptable methodologies.
-Sharing these methodologies and approaches with service providers from the service provider experience, participants will become better equipped to adopt, reference and facilitate the clients/farmers succession or transfer process using relationship based processes for intentional BIPOC land transfers and access in the Northeast.
+Service providers opened themselves up to learning skills and tools to better facilitate land successions and transitions for and to land stewards who are people of color.
+The service providers developed greater awareness of land based inequities and methods key individuals, organizations are taking to utilize their agency and power to address the issues.
+The trainers of the trainers (service providers) have a proven track record of initiating intentional land access, transfer and land back projects.
+The process of intentional land succession and transfers requires adaptable methodologies and this proved to be true throughout the project.
+With the added pressures of climate change, disastrous floods and a shifting political landscape, flexibility in methodologies and approaches to facilitate the clients/farmers succession or transfer processes for intentional land transfers and access in the Northeast proved both challenging and essential.

 Performance Target: